sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls -t | head Command display the 10 newest files in the current directory.\n

 sort | uniqu -u Command takesa list of words as input and prints only words that appear exactly once. \n

+grep "root" /etc/passwd Command will Display lines containing the pattern “root” from the file /etc/passw. \n